The-Forbidden-Trove/poehub-data-prices/README.md

 # PoE Hub Data Prices

 These are Path of Exile pricing data crunched from our Discord Server and generate outputs to PoE Hub pricing channels.
-Most of the data are only available exclusively from TFT such as
+Most of the data are only available exclusively from Poe Hub such as
 - Services (betrayal benchcrafts, temple benchcrafts)
 - Compasses (Sextant mod)
 - Heist Contracts